5 Reasons To Learn Indonesian

 1. Simplified languageWhen you heard Indonesian speaking normally, you would find out that they tend to use simplified language by shortening words, like "gak papa" for "tidak apa-apa (never mind)" or "tu wa ga" for "satu dua tiga (one two three)".
 They don't just shorten words, but also simplify the verbs, such as "kamu mau main bola?" for "apakah kamu mau bermain bola? (do you want to play ball?)".

 You may think that you have made grammatical mistakes but hey, it turns out to be naturally correct.

-If your language doesn't use Latin alphabet, I assume you must have learnt English at school, so you should be familiar with Latin alphabet too.
-Indonesian is one of a few Asian languages that uses Latin alphabet.
+If your language doesn't use Latin alphabet, I assume you must have learned English at school, so you should be familiar with the Latin alphabet too.
+Indonesian is one of a few Asian languages that use Latin alphabet.